ztoth8684/mc_custom_music_pack/README.md

  Place `OldiesMusic_datapack` in the `datapack` folder for the world Place `OldiesMusic_resourcepack` in your `resourcepack` folder *or* place `resources.zip` in the world folder

+ Press `L` in game to open the advancements tab for more information.
 ## Discography
 Come Fly With Me – Frank Sinatra